Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 NC State Stats and Trends

-- Thus far this season NC State has two wins against the spread.
+- So far this season NC State has two wins against the spread.

-- NC State's games this year have gone over the total in one out of three opportunities (33.3%).
+- NC State's games this year have hit the over one time in three opportunities (33.3%).

 - The Wolf Pack rack up 33.3 points per game, 26.3 more than the Tigers surrender (7.0).

-- When NC State records more than 7.0 points, it is 2-1 against the spread and 2-1 overall.
+- When NC State puts up more than 7.0 points, it is 2-1 against the spread and 2-1 overall.

-- This season the Wolf Pack have turned the ball over five times, two more than the Tigers' takeaways (3).
+- The Wolf Pack have turned the ball over two more times (5 total) than the Tigers have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.